Midwest Airlines: Cookies

 A defining feature of the airline was the chocolate chip cookies baked on the aircraft and served during flights.
 The airline began serving the cookies after an employee experimented with different snacks on an empty leg of a charter flight.

 The cookie was featured in Midwest advertisements, such as the "Save the Cookie" campaign in opposition to the proposed and failed AirTran takeover.
 The cookie was served during professional baseball games at Kauffman Stadium, as well as Bucks basketball and Admirals hockey games at Milwaukee's Bradley Center.

 The cookie outlived the brand, as it was briefly served on Frontier Airlines flights.
 The airline's branded cookie dough, sold at Milwaukee-area grocery stores, was subsequently re-labeled as a Frontier product until its discontinuation.
 Frontier announced in 2012 that the airline would discontinue its cookie service as a cost-per-value cut, and instead added for-purchase snacks from Colorado-based suppliers.

 Destinations

-This is a list of destinations that Midwest Airlines, operated by Frontier Airlines and Republic Airlines, was serving as of April 2010.
+This is a list of destinations that Midwest Airlines, operated by Frontier Airlines and Republic Airways, was serving as of April 2010.
 Midwest Connect destinations are not included.